1984 Chevrolet Corvette hatchback coupe

 “Corvette is a rolling showcase of new technology …”

-Exterior and mechanical options included aluminum wheels ($428) and power antenna ($55).
+Exterior and mechanical options included two-tone paint ($399), aluminum wheels ($428), and a power antenna ($55).
 Inside, buyers could add power door locks ($145), cruise control ($155), and a rear window defogger ($119).
 1981 was the first year that the AM/FM stereo radio with a cassette player ($423) was more popular than the AM/FM stereo radio with an 8-track player ($386).
-A power driver’s seat was a new option and cost $183.
+New options included a power driver’s seat ($183) and electric twin remote sport mirrors ($117).

 1981 was the first year Corvettes were produced in two factories at one time.
-The new Bowling Green, Kentucky plant produced its first Corvette on June 1, 1981, while the St. Louis plant was producing its last Corvettes—the final St. Louis Corvette was built on August 1, 1981.
-All St. Louis Corvettes were painted with lacquer paints while the new Bowling Green plant had a brand new paint facility and used enamels with clear top coats.
+The new Bowling Green, Kentucky plant produced its first Corvette on June 1, 1981, while the St. Louis plant was making its last Corvettes—the final St. Louis Corvette was built on August 1, 1981.
+All St. Louis Corvettes were painted with lacquer paints, while the new Bowling Green plant had a brand new paint facility and used enamels with clear top coats.

-Cover of the 1981 Corvette brochure, linked from Hans Tore Tangerud’s lov2xlr8 website.
+Cover of the 1981 Chevrolet Corvette brochure

-One of the two 1981 Corvette brochures has what I think of as one of the best visual expressions of the “shark” Corvette as its fold-out cover.
+One of the two 1981 Corvette brochures has what I think is one of the best visual expressions of the “shark” Corvette as its fold-out cover.
 A silhouetted 1981 is in the foreground, with the image of the curving path it has just traversed carved with a time-lapse of its taillights.

 1988 Chevrolet Corvette 35th Anniversary Edition hatchback coupe